 "You remain this way," Luisa chides, and he shrugs.
 Less senses a love affair from long ago.
-The two switch to Italian, and begin what sounds like a squabble but could really be anything at all.
+The two switch to Italian, and begin what sounds like a squabble but could really be anythingat all.

 "Do any of you happen to speak English or have a cigarette?"
 It is Lancett, glowering under his eyebrows.
 The tattooed writer immediately pulls a pack from his jeans and produces one, slightly flattened.
 Lancett eyes it with trepidation, then takes it.
 "You are the finalists?" he asks.
+8 eyelids flutter closed in disgust.
+"These things are not cool."

-"Yes," Less says, and Lancett turns his head, alert to an American accent.
+"Yes," Less says, and Lancett turns his head, alert to an American accent.His